hrishikeshrt/jekyll-conference-template/INSTALL.md

 # Install

-The template is powered by Jekyll.
+The template is powered by Jekyll and tuned to work with GitHub workflows.

+For local deployment, use `Gemfile.local`

 ## Requirements